openbohemians/finis/README.md

 ```
 [division1]
-key1=|Type whatever is needed.
+key1=|Type whatever you want.
-     |One as many line as you need.
+     |As many lines as you need.
 ```

 or